|Nutritional Guidelines (per serving)|

 Combine the graham cracker crumbs with the melted butter and granulated sugar.
 Pat the mixture into the bottom and up the sides of a 9-inch pie plate.
 See the variation to use a springform pan.

 Bake in the preheated oven for 10 minutes.
 Remove to a cooling rack.

 In a mixing bowl with an electric mixer, beat the cream cheese until light and fluffy.
 Beat in the sweet potato puree, brown sugar, vanilla, cinnamon, and nutmeg.
 Beat in the eggs until smooth and well-blended.

 Spoon sweet potato cheesecake filling into the graham cracker crust.

 Bake in the preheated 350 degree F oven for 40 to 45 minutes or until the pie filling is set.

 Cool the pie on a cooling rack.
 Cover and refrigerate until serving time.

 - To freeze the pie, place it on a baking sheet and freeze until solid.
 Wrap the pie in plastic wrap and then place it in a food storage bag.
 Label with the name and date.
 Freeze for up to 6 months.

 - Make the sweet potato puree by peeling and chopping one sweet potato and boiling it on the stove.
-Drain, let it cool, and then puree the sweet potato in a blender, food processor, or with an immersion blender.
+Drain, let it cool and then puree the sweet potato in a blender or food processor or with an immersion blender.